mstn/xml2js-clean/README.md

 This package tries to apply some heuristics to clean xml2js output.

 Heuristics should be based on some known assumptions on the underlying xml schema.
-For example, the name of a list is often the plural of the name of of its elements.

 Users can define their own heuristics, too.